-1. INTRODUCTION 13

-1.1 PURPOSE AND SCOPE OF THE DOCUMENT 13

-1.2 STRUCTURE OF THE DOCUMENT 15

-1.3 RELATION TO OTHER WORK IN THE PROJECT 16

-1.4 APPLICABLE AND REFERENCE DOCUMENTS 16

-1.5 INTELLECTUAL PROPERTY RIGHTS 17

-1.6 GLOSSARY OF ACRONYMS 17

-2. ECHO MISSION, VISION AND STRATEGY 21

-2.1 DEFINING STRATEGIC GOALS 21

-2.2 MAIN CONCEPTS

-2.2.1 Strategic challenges 22

-2.2.2 Relations to the Regulation 2018/630 23

-2.3 ECHO GROUP, NETWORK AND MEMBERSHIP 25

-2.4 MANAGEMENT STRUCTURE AND PROCEDURES

-3. NEEDS AND OBJECTIVES FOR ECHO GOVERNANCE MODEL AS A NETWORK ORGANI SATION 29

-4. METHODOLOGY DESCRIPTION

-4.1 THE GOVERNANCE MODEL DEVELOPMENT METHODOLOGY FRAMEWORK

-4.2 OVERVIEW OF THE ANALYTIC HIERARCHY PROCESS METHOD

-4.2.1 Comparison and Ranking 35

-4.2.2 Consistency 37

-4.2.3 The consistency resolution 38

-4.2.4 The levels of the hierarchy 39

-4.2.5 Assessment of the alternatives 40

-4.2.6 Aggregating the individual expert opinions 41

-4.2.7 Expert group opinion 42

-4.2.8 Identifying the sub-groups of experts 43

-4.3 THE QUESTIONNAIRES 45

-4.3.1 Structure of the questions 45

-4.3.2 On-line questionnaire installation 47

-5. SETTING UP GOAL AND CRITERIA 49

-5.1 PROPOSED HIERARCHY

-5.2 DESCRIPTION OF CRITERIA 51

-5.2.1 Effectiveness 51

-5.2.2 Network Efficiency 53

-5.2.3 Adaptability 54

-6. RANKING OF CRITERIA TOWARD THE GOAL 56
+1. INTRODUCTION 1.1 PURPOSE AND SCOPE OF THE DOCUMENT 1.2 Structure of the document 1.3 RELATION TO OTHER WORK IN THE PROJECT 15 1.4 APPLICABLE AND REFERENCE DOCUMENTS 15 1.5 INTELLECTUAL PROPERTY RIGHTS 1.6 GLOSSARY OF ACRONYMS 17 2.
+ECHO MISSION, VISION AND STRATEGY 22 2.1 DEFINING STRATEGIC GOALS 2.2 MAIN CONCEPTS 23 2.2.1 Strategic challenges 2.2.2 Relations to the Regulation 2018/630 2.3 ECHO GROUP, NETWORK AND MEMBERSHIP 2.4 MANAGEMENT STRUCTURE AND PROCEDURES 2.5 CURRENT DEVELOPMENTS RELATED TO THE NEW REGULATION AND NEW DIRECTIVE 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION GOVERNANCE MODEL AS A NETWORK ORGANISATION METHODOLOGY DESCRIPTION 4.1 THE GOVERNANCE MODEL DEVELOPMENT METHODOLOGY FRAMEWORK 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION.
+4. METHODOLOGY DESCRIPTION 4.1 THE GOVERNANCE MODEL DEVELOPMENT METHODOLOGY FRAMEWORK 4.2 OVERVIEW OF THE ANALYTIC HIERARCHY PROCESS METHOD 4.2.1 Comparison and Ranking.
+3. GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION.
+4. METHODOLOGY DESCRIPTION 4.1 THE GOVERNANCE MODEL DEVELOPMENT METHODOLOGY FRAMEWORK 4.2 OVERVIEW OF THE ANALYTIC HIERARCHY PROCESS METHOD 4.2.1 Comparison and Ranking.
+4.2.2 Consistency 4.2.3 The consistency resolution.
+4.2.4 The levels of the hierarchy.
+3. GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION.
+4. METHODOLOGY DESCRIPTION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION.
+4. METHODOLOGY DESCRIPTION 32 34 34 37 39 40 40 41 42 43 43 43 43 43 43 43 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 32 34 34 37 39 40 41 42 43 43 44 45 47 3.
+GOVERNANCE MODEL AS A NETWORK ORGANISATION 32 34 34 37 39 40 41 42 43 43 44 45 47 49